Tell us your real name, country of birth, and childhood experience.

-I hope my music would inspire people to be authentic to themselves, and to not be afraid to admit what they want and go after it.
-I think we’ve gotten to a point where it’s become trendy to “not care” or “have no feelings”, and at a certain point it really can be counterproductive.
-The number one charge I gave to myself when writing was not be afraid of owning how I feel and I hope that’s something listeners pick up on and practice in their own lives, because truthfully, anyone who invalidates your feelings and aspirations isn’t worth keeping around anyway.
+I hope my music would inspire people to be authentic to themselves and not be afraid to admit what they want and go after it.
+I think we’ve gotten to a point where it’s become trendy to “not care” or “have no feelings”, and at a certain point, it really can be counterproductive.
+The number one charge I gave to myself when writing was not to be afraid of owning how I feel and I hope that’s something listeners pick up on and practice in their own lives because truthfully, anyone who invalidates your feelings and aspirations isn’t worth keeping around anyway.

 Tell us the piece of advice you will give to an upcoming artist.

 The advice that I will give to an upcoming artist is that persistence is the key to success.
 There’s so much talent in the world and it can be overwhelming to attempt to be heard, but you have to keep in mind that all big artists are only where they are because they kept pushing.
 I’m definitely not anywhere near where I want to be, but I’ve already found it to be so true.